 Carrots help cure your kids’ diarrhea quickly and effectively.
 Drinking carrot soup or juice a few times every day helps compensate for loss of water.

 Carrots also help eliminate intestinal worms that thrive in your angel’s stomach.
-Consuming carrot soup or mashed up carrot helps her cure stomach disturbances resulting due to intestinal worms.
+Consuming carrot soup or mashed up carrot helps them cure stomach disturbances resulting due to intestinal worms.

 Carrots are also known to play a significant role in cognitive development.
 They contain a compound called luteolin, which can prevent brain inflammation and gradual memory loss that comes with age.